-Chris Soules Issues Revealed, Source Says He Had Trouble Being Out Of The Limelight
+Chris Soules’ Issues Revealed, Source Says He Had Trouble Being Out Of The Limelight

 Ever since Chris Soules was involved in a fatal accident, a lot of information has been revealed about him and his past.
-Radar Online shared that Chris grows corn off of Robert Berry’s friend land.
+Radar Online shared that Chris grows corn on Robert Berry’s friend’s land.
 Now Robert Berry is speaking out about the amount of drinking that Chris Soules did before this wreck happened.

-There have been accusations that Chris may have been drinking before the accident, but so far this has not been proven.
-Chris was driving his truck when he ran into the back of a tractor, and the man in the tractor lost his life.
+There have been accusations that Chris may have been drinking before the accident, but so far, this has not been proven.
+Chris was driving his truck when he ran into the back of a tractor, and the man on the tractor lost his life.

 Berry explained that Chris drank a lot while he was working fields.
 Here is what he had to say about Soules.